UvaCsl/HemoCell/README.md

 ## Known issues
 * Newer GNU C versions (>= 5.1) do not work.
 They generate problems with the MPI code.
+(On newer Ubuntu set CC, CXX, OMPI_CC, OMPI_CXX environmental variables to an older compiler).
 * Ordinary `Makefile`s do not work for IBM BG/Q systems.
 Instead use the `Makefile.cineca` as a template, found in the parent directory.
 * Due to some changes required in the `Palabos` source code, patch files are provided for version 1.5r1 under the `patch` directory.
 See the bash script `patchPLB.sh` for info on how to apply them.